Drama

 You will also be given essays and research work, as well as practice exams later in the course.

-Sixth Form: AS and A level
+Sixth Form: AS and A Level

-What are the GCSE requirements for this course?
+What are the entry requirements for this course?

 There are no requirements for this course, though a background in theatre-related activities and/or GCSE Drama are strong recommendations.